 Each year the department awards an Art Scholarship based on exceptional drawing skills, a portfolio of work and demonstration of a passion for Art and Design.
 Special after school sessions are provided for the Art Scholars, helping to further develop their skills to the highest level.

-In Year 7 pupils study all of the elements of visual form including colour, scale, shape, texture, etc. We investigate how these can be used technically and expressively.
+In Year 7, students study all of the elements of visual form including colour, scale, shape, texture, etc. We investigate how these can be used technically and expressively.
 All of the major Art movements and styles are researched and we start to develop fundamental fine observational drawing skills that will be used through the following years.

 In Year 8 we start to research the history, techniques and materials of ceramics.
-Boys visit the Victoria & Albert Museum to further their knowledge and awareness.
-Alongside this, pupils begin to investigate natural forms whilst perfecting their drawing skills and designing an ambitious and personal piece of ceramics.
+Students visit the Victoria & Albert Museum to further their knowledge and awareness.
+Alongside this, our students begin to investigate natural forms whilst perfecting their drawing skills and designing an ambitious and personal piece of ceramics.

 In Art at GCSE, AS and A Level students will be expected to develop their own ideas and may work in either two or three dimensions.
 Their ideas may be inspired by a variety of possible, very personal starting points and these are arrived at through extensive one to one discussion, research and guidance.
 Diversity is welcomed and encouraged.
 Wherever possible, the aim is to enable boys and girls to fulfil their own, individual, artistic ambitions to the highest possible level.